gabriele-panebianco-inaf/check_agilepy_rest_API/README.md

-# Check if agilepy REST API allows to download data.
+# REPORT: Check if agilepy REST API allows to download data.

 **Repository structure**
 - [Targets.yml](./Targets.yml): YAML file with the different targets used for the analysis (target= source position + time intervals requested for download and scientific analysis).